 As many parents may have been appalled by that, I appreciated it more than she’ll ever know!
 She told me the truth, and many times, that’s just what we need to hear.
 So, we started with that.
 It was time to crack down on discipline, and we did.

 Over the next few years and after reading quite a few books, his behavior seemed to improve at home, but he continued to struggle at school.
-By the way, I highly recommend The New Dare to Discipline by Dr. James Dobson.
-I seriously wish I would have read that book while I was still pregnant.
+By the way, I highly recommend The New Dare to Discipline by Dr. James Dobson, and also by far my favorite and most effective parenting book I’ve read yet, Making Children Mind Without Losing Yours by Dr. Kevin Leman.
 Now, I’m keeping this story very short because I want to get to my point.
 I’ll just say this – it was, and still is extremely hard work on our end as parents.
 Parenting has to be the hardest thing I’ve ever done.
 And we still have many more years to go!

 My younger son was doing really great in school, as he seemed to be quite the opposite.
 But we knew that if we kept our oldest son home, our youngest son would be devastated.
 They’re stuck like glue, and I just couldn’t bear the hurt that it would bring on him, especially since I knew he wouldn’t even understand.
 But at the same time, many of the same reasons we wanted to homeschool our oldest would benefit our youngest as well.